Nice: Administration

 Located in the Provence-Alpes-Côte d'Azur region, Nice is a commune and the prefecture (administrative capital) of the Alpes-Maritimes département.
-However, it is also the largest city in France that is not a regional capital; the much larger Marseille is its regional capital.
-Christian Estrosi, its mayor, is a member of Horizons (formerly a member of The Republicans).
-He has been incumbent since 2017.
+However, it is also the largest city in France that is not a regional capital; the much larger Marseille is its regional capital. Éric Ciotti, its mayor, is a member of the Union of the Right for the Republic (formerly a member of The Republicans).
+He has been incumbent since 2026.
 The city council is based at the Hôtel de Ville.

 The city is divided into nine cantons: Nice-1, 2, 3, 4, 5, 6, 7, 8 and 9.